-The Audit Committee has reviewed and discussed the Company's audited consolidated financial statements as of and for the year ended December 31, 2014 and internal controls over financial reporting with our management and KPMG LLP ("KPMG"), our independent registered public accounting firm for the year ended December 31, 2014.
-Further, the Audit Committee has discussed with KPMG the matters required to be discussed under auditing standards generally accepted in the United States, including those matters set forth in Auditing Standard No. 16, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board (the "PCAOB"), other standards of the PCAOB, rules of the SEC, and other applicable regulations, relating to the firm's judgment about the quality, not just the acceptability, of the Company's accounting principles, the reasonableness of significant judgments and estimates, and the clarity of disclosures in the consolidated financial statements.
+The Audit Committee has reviewed and discussed the Company's audited consolidated financial statements as of and for the year ended December 31, 2016 and internal controls over financial reporting with our management and Grant Thornton LLP ("Grant Thornton"), our independent registered public accounting firm for the year ended December 31, 2016.
+Further, the Audit Committee has discussed with Grant Thornton the matters required to be discussed under auditing standards generally accepted in the United States, including those matters set forth in Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board (the "PCAOB"), other standards of the PCAOB, rules of the SEC, and other applicable regulations, relating to the firm's judgment about the quality, not just the acceptability, of the Company's accounting principles, the reasonableness of significant judgments and estimates, and the clarity of disclosures in the consolidated financial statements.

-The Audit Committee also has received the written disclosures and the letter from KPMG required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, which relate to KPMG's independence from our Company, and has discussed with KPMG its independence from our Company.
+The Audit Committee also has received the written disclosures and the letter from Grant Thornton required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, which relate to Grant Thornton's independence from our Company, and has discussed with Grant Thornton its independence from our Company.
 The Audit Committee has also considered whether the independent registered public accounting firm's provision of non-audit services to us is compatible with maintaining the firm's independence.
-The Audit Committee has concluded that the independent registered public accounting firm is independent from our Company and our management.
-The Audit Committee has also discussed with our management and KPMG such other matters and received such assurances from them as it has deemed appropriate.
+The Audit Committee has concluded that the independent registered public accounting firm is independent registered public accounting firm the firm's discussed with our management.
+The Audit Committee has also discussed with our management and Grant Thornton such other matters and received such assurances from them as it has deemed appropriate.